freeutka/jexactyl-region/README.md

 # jexactyl-region (Fork of https://github.com/Yarik1333Roky/pterodactyl-region)

 ![Full Screen showcase](https://github.com/freeutka/jexactyl-region/blob/main/pictures/full_screen.png?raw=true)
-jexactyl-region is a *free to downloading module*.
-His target its show you where your server is located right now.
+jexactyl-region is a *free to download module*.
+It's target its show you where your server is located right now.
 <br/> Working with API of https://ipapi.is.

 ## Available countries